Long Stratton Lease Extension - Free Consultation

 An extended lease is almost the same value as a freehold

-It is conventional wisdom that a property with more than 100 years unexpired lease term is worth approximately the same as a freehold.
-Where an additional ninety years added to all but the shortest lease, the property will be worth the same as a freehold for decades to come.
+It is generally considered that a residential leasehold with in excess of 100 years unexpired lease term is worth roughly the equivalent as a freehold.
+Where an additional ninety years added to all but the shortest lease, the residence will be equivalent in value to a freehold for many years ahead.

 Lender Requirement